Michelle Sagara: Short stories

 Other short stories by Michelle Sagara West have appeared in magazines and anthologies under a variety of surnames.

-The author has decided to release many, if not all, of her short stories as e-books, as her schedule permits.
-Additionally, the six stories specifically related to the Essalieyan novels are available together in a single-volume, on-demand print format titled Memory of Stone and other stories.

 "Sigurne" is a short story created from material that was edited out of ORACLE.
 Michelle Sagara has made the short story available for free download in PDF format on her website.

 Review columns and blog

 Under the name Michelle West, Sagara writes a long running book review column, Musing on Books, for The Magazine of Fantasy & Science Fiction.
 As of the end of 2019, she has written 56 columns.

-On her own personal website, she writes a blog where she regularly gives updates on her writing and other events.